 IBM Rational Rhapsody: graphical developments environment for full process integration

 IBM Rational Rhapsody is a graphical, integrated development environment (IDE) for software and product development.
 The UML program supports object-based software development for web-based applications as well as embedded systems and real-time systems based on C++ and Java EE.
-UML/SysML modeling enables you to create source code quickly in the IDE for the specified languages, C and C#, MISRA C++, and Ada.
+UML/SysML modelling enables you to create source code quickly in the IDE for the specified languages, C and C#, and Ada.

-International brands use the software, for example, for large projects that require detailed version differentiation for numerous team members in different countries.
+International brands use the software for large projects that require detailed version differentiation for numerous team members in different countries.
 Jaguar Land Rover, for example, uses Rational Rhapsody to adapt the software to its infotainment offer to different markets.

-These UML-based modeling languages are suitable for tool-based software development, which saves programmers a lot of work.
-In addition, you can rely on compatibility, since UML and Rhapsody were developed in the same house – namely at Rational Software.
+These UML-based modelling languages are suitable for tool-based software development, which saves programmers a lot of work.
+In addition, you can rely on compatibility since UML and Rhapsody were developed in the same house – namely at Rational Software.

 In Rhapsody, you either draw the models freely, import existing code for visualisations as diagrams, or download requirements from a requirements management tool such as Doors, a relative of the Rational family.
 The following YouTube video shows you how to create a SysML model for a real-time system from a list of requirements in Doors.
 In this case, IBM will present its approach to the INCOSE Vendor Challenge.
 The aim of the project was to create a parking system for a hotel chain.